 The State’s public mental health system has suffered from a shortage of mental health workers, including underrepresentation of professionals with consumer and family member experience, and individuals who are from diverse racial, ethnic, and cultural communities.
 To address the public mental health workforce issues, the MHSA included a component for Mental Health Workforce Education and Training (WET) programs.

-As part of the planning process, counties are required to identify shortages in occupations, skill sets, and individuals with unique cultural and linguistic competence and aspire to the following goals:
+As part of the planning process, Contra Costa County is required to identify shortages in occupations, skill sets, and individuals with unique cultural and linguistic competence and aspire to the following goals: